-In addition to claims submitted in MIS, Contractor shall submit to County at adpfinance@co.santa-barbara.ca.us a signed Drug Medi-Cal Claim Submission Certification form, in accordance with 42 Code of Federal Regulations (CFR)
+In addition to submission of claims, Contractor shall submit to County at adpfinance@co.santa-barbara.ca.us a signed Drug Medi-Cal Claim Submission Certification form, in accordance with 42 Code of Federal Regulations (C.F.R.)
+Section 455.18, for each Drug Medi-Cal submission within two (2) business days of receipt of the claim report provided by County.

-- 455.18, for each Drug Medi-Cal submission within two (2) business days of receipt of the MIS claim report. - 2.
-Submission of Invoices for Non-Drug Medi-Cal Services.
-Contractor shall submit a written invoice electronically to adpfinance@co.santa-barbara.ca.us on a form acceptable to or provided by County within 10 calendar days of the end of the month in which Non-Drug Medi-Cal services as described in the Exhibit A(s) are delivered and shall include: - a.
+2. Submission of Invoices for Non-Drug Medi-Cal Services.
+Contractor shall submit a written invoice electronically to adpfinance@co.santa-barbara.ca.us on a form acceptable to or provided by County within 10 calendar days of the end of the month in which Non-Drug Medi-Cal services as described in the Exhibit A(s) are delivered and shall include:

+- a.
 Sufficient detail and supporting documentation to enable an audit of the charges, - b.
 The amount owed by County, and - c.
 The contract number and signature of Contractor's authorized representative.